1. Learn more about your product's material first, and then follow the proper care of your jewelry to help keep your jewelry look its best.

 a.
 The best way to prevent sterling silver from turning black is to perform regular maintenance.
 Clean sterling silver with a silver polishing cloth and occasionally a silver polishing compound to keep the tarnish from accumulating.

 b.
 Get some white toothpaste.
 It has to be white, and it has to be paste and not a gel.
 Wet the jewelry, put a blob of toothpaste on a wet rag or washcloth, and rub the jewelry gently.
 Rinse and dry the jewelry.
 Ta-da!
 Tarnish remover with no nasty chemical stink!
 Smells minty fresh!
 Do this when your jewelry looks dull or gets black in the crevices of the design.
-Cheap, smells good, works good.
+It is cheap, smells good and works wonders too!

 Hope this helps!